 - PHOs can access their own enrolled patient information and the FFS wash-up costs for these patients

-- DHBs, the Ministry of Health and authorised researchers can access non-identifiable enrolled patient information and non-identifiable FFS wash-up costs
+- The Ministry of Health, Te Whatu Ora, Te Aka Whai Ora and authorised researchers can access non-identifiable enrolled patient information and non-identifiable FFS wash-up costs

-- National Collections and Reporting and specially authorised Ministry of Health data analysts can access all information held in the collection.
+- National Collections and Reporting and specially authorised Ministry of Health/Te Whatu Ora/Te Aka Whai Ora data analysts can access all information held in the collection.

-The PHO Enrolment Collection has been designed to protect patient information as required by the Health Act 1956, the Privacy Act 1993 and the Health Information Privacy Code 1994.
-This ensures that access to identifiable patient information is limited to the PHO where the patient is enrolled and selected Ministry of Health personal specifically authorised by National Collections and Reporting.
+The PHO Enrolment Collection has been designed to protect patient information as required by the Health Act 1956, the Privacy Act 2020 and the Health Information Privacy Code 2020.
+This ensures that access to identifiable patient information is limited to the PHO where the patient is enrolled and selected Ministry of Health, Te Whatu Ora and Te Aka Whai Ora staff specifically authorised by National Collections and Reporting.

 Customised datasets or summary reports are available on request, either electronically or on paper.
 Staff from the Analytical Services team can help to define the specifications for a request and are familiar with the strengths and weaknesses of the data.